Customer Management

 Field Type Required Description

-firstName string Yes* Customer's first name
+firstName string No Customer's first name (required for KYC-enabled onboard sessions)

-lastName string Yes* Customer's last name
+lastName string No Customer's last name (required for KYC-enabled onboard sessions)

 dateOfBirth string No ISO date format (YYYY-MM-DD), recommended for identity verification